JoaoAguiar/Web_Scrapers/README.md

 # BOTS

+Some of these bots most probably don't work now, because the structure of some of these websites have changed, so some of the web calls may not work

 ## Twitter
 The idea of this bot is to go to Twitter and look for a keyword/hashtag, default: Diogo Faro, Bataguas, ..., or it could be a new keyword/hashtag.
 After doing the keyword/hashtag search, it sees post by post and likes it with a 50% probability.